leadtrip/mayden-shopping/README.md

 ### Mayden shopping list app

 A spring boot shopping list app backed by a MySql database.\
-Bring it all up with:
+Bring it all up with\

 `./startup.sh`

+This will build the app with Gradle and bring it up with a MySQL database using docker.

 Then navigate to:\
 `http://localhost:9051/shoppingLists`

-And log in with either user jon or sue who both have the password m4yD3N
+And log in with either user `jon` or `sue` who both have the password `m4yD3N`

 ### Testing
 Unit and integration tests are handled by spock with groovy.\